Denver Car Accident Attorneys

 If you’ve been involved in a car accident in Colorado, the experienced Denver car accident attorneys at the Paul Wilkinson Law Firm will fight to get you the maximum financial compensation you deserve.

-There are many potential causes of a car accident which make each accident injury case unique.
+There are many potential causes of vehicle crashes that make each accident injury case unique.
 Damages from an accident can be both emotional and physical, and determining the party at fault can be an extended process.

-After a car accident, don’t wait to reach out to Colorado’s most trusted car accident lawyer and Call Paul at 303-333-7285 so we can get started on your case today.
+After a car accident, it can be tempting to wait and see whether hiring a car accident lawyer is the right strategy.
+However, you shouldn’t wait to reach out to Colorado’s most trusted car accident lawyer and Call Paul at 720-928-3220 so we can get started on your case today.

 When you have been injured in a car accident that occurred because of another driver’s negligence, you can expect that person’s insurance company to contact you.
 Often you will be contacted by phone, and the insurance representative will likely have a number of questions for you about the accident.